 “Neuromarketing is not manipulation, it is mindful merchandising.”

-The Marketing Club and Internationalization Cell of SCMS NOIDA organized ‘SYMFORUM’ an event that consisted of a webinar on the topic “Paradigms of Neuro marketing” on 21st October 2020 which was followed by a fireside chat where some of the students put up their questions one by one, pertaining to the topic discussed in the webinar.
-The event also consisted of a debate/ idea-exchange session in which students discussed and explored various ideas as well as thoughts on the topic discussed by the speaker.
+The Marketing Club and Internationalization Cell of SCMS NOIDA organized ‘SYMFORUM’, an event which consisted of a webinar on the topic “Paradigms of Neuromarketing” on 21st October 2020 which was followed by a fireside chat where some of the students raised their questions one by one, pertaining to the topic discussed in the webinar.
+The event also consisted of a debate/ idea-exchange session in which students explored and discussed various ideas as well as thoughts on the topic discussed by the speaker.

-To conclude, it was a very enriching as well as informative experience for students.
-Both webinar and discussion session that followed the webinar aided learning in students and familiarized them with various aspects of Neuromarketing.
+To conclude, it was a very enriching and insightful experience for students.
+Both webinar and discussion sessions aided students in learning and familiarized them with various aspects of Neuro-marketing.